wuct/elm-charts/README.md

 # elm-charts
 A pure Elm chart library

-__This project is still in alpha, so APIs might heavily in the future.__
+__This project is still in alpha.
+APIs might change heavily in the future.__

 ## Quick Example